rocky-jaiswal/my_blogs/source/2013-05-11-yeoman_and_backbone.markdown

 date: 11/05/2013
 ---

 In my last few blogs I talked a bit about [Yeoman](http://yeoman.io).
-For me, working with Yeoman has been a great pleasure so in this blog I will talk a bit about building a quick single page HTML5 application with Yeoman and [Backbone.js](http://backbonejs.org/).
+For me, working with Yeoman has been a real pleasure, so in this blog I will talk about building a small single page HTML5 application with Yeoman and [Backbone.js](http://backbonejs.org/).

 The software we need for this exercise are -